 25% of $1000.00 is $250.00 and that is salesman’s commission.

-Depending on the dealer’s car salesman’s pay plan the front end commission can range from 20% to 40%
+Depending on the dealer’s car salesman pay plan the front end commission can range from 20% to 40%

 Some dealers will pay a flat 30% percent no matter how many cars they sell while others will pay 20% for the first 5 cars they sell and 30% for cars 6 through 10, 35% for cars 11 through15 and 40% for 15 on up.

 There are times when a dealer will sell a car for zero profit, yes “0″.
 Sometimes in an effort to just move the car out they make NO profit.
-In this scenario the car salesman’s pay plan pays them a “Mini”.
+In this scenario the car salesman pay plan pays them a “Mini”.
 A mini is a feature of the salesman’s pay plan that allows for transactions that do not make a profit or very little profit.
 A mini would pay the salesman a flat figure based on what the dealer and the salesman’s pay plan allows.
 I have seen this range from $50.00 to $150.00 per car depending on the car dealer.
+This can have a very big impact on the car salesman income.

 Car Salesman Pay Plan Bonus

-The next part of the car salesman’s pay plan may include a monthly volume bonus on top of the percentage of profit.
+The next part of the car salesman pay scale may include a monthly volume bonus on top of the percentage of profit.
 Again this varies from car dealer to car dealer, but the idea of rewarding top performers is the same.

 An example might be: